leonardoward/dpp-architecture-pcb/README.md

   <img src="./Images/pcb-02.jpg">
 </p>

-This PCB was design to test the DPP architecture used in MPPT designs.
+This PCB was designed to test the DPP architecture used in MPPT designs.
 The software used to designed the PCB is Kicad 6.

 The tests performed with this PCB will contribute to develop the project MultiMPPT, that is a low cost high efficiency MPPT with multiple inputs.
 For more information about the project check the following [link](https://hackaday.io/project/185092-multimppt).